smogon/pokemon-showdown/PROTOCOL.md

 enough to get you started.
 You can watch the data sent and received from the server on a regular connection, or look at the client source code for a full list of message types.

+**Action requests**

+These are how the client sends the player's decisions to the server.
+All requests except `/undo` can be sent with `|RQID` at the end. `RQID` is `REQUEST.rqid` from `|request|`.
+Each `RQID` is a unique number used to identify which action the request was intended for and is used to protect against race conditions involving `/undo` (the cancel button).

+If an invalid request is sent, the game will replace the missing or erroneous request with a valid choice, which is usually the first usable move.

+`|/team ORDER`

+> Chooses the team order.
+Numbers not listed are displaced to the back by swapping
+> them with the number that took their place.
+For example `/team 25` sets the team
+> order from default to 253416.

+`|/move NUMBER TARGET`

+> Uses your active Pokemon's `NUMBER`th move on `TARGET` Pokemon. `NUMBER` is usually
+> a number ranging from 1 to 4 (although it can range up to 24 in Custom Games where
+> Pokemon can have that many moves).
+>
+> `TARGET` is optional and only needs to be specified for single target moves in
+> doubles/triples formats.
+Moves with `TARGET` specify which position they are trying
+> to use the move on as a number wherein the opposing Pokemon are positive integers
+> counting up from `1` starting on the right.
+Ally Pokemon targets are negative
+> integers counting down from `-1` starting on the left.
+>
+> If `mega` is added as a final parameter, the Pokemon will Mega Evolve if possible.

+`|/switch NUMBER`

+> Switches the active Pokemon with the `NUMBER`th Pokemon on the team.
+In cases where
+> a Pokemon is KOed, their replacement is also chosen with `/switch`.
+This should
+> correspond to a non-active, non-fainted Pokemon, which means `NUMBER` should be
+> between 2 and 6.

+`|/choose ACTION,ACTION,ACTION`

+> For doubles/triples formats, decisions are sent for all team positions in the same
+> line separated by commas. `ACTION` can be any of the following: `move`, `switch`,
+> `shift`, `pass`.
+>
+> `move` and `switch` use the same syntax as their respective commands explained above
+> except without the `/`.
+In triples, `/choose shift` requests to `|swap|` the current
+> outside Pokemon to the middle team position. pass is used to indicate that the Pokemon
+> in that slot is not performing an action, for instance, because the Pokemon is fainted
+> and you have no non-fainted Pokemon to replace it with, or because the Pokemon is not
+> fainted while you are switching in replacements for fainted Pokemon.
+For example,
+> `/choose move 1 2,move 4 -1,pass` will have the leftmost Pokemon attack the opponent's
+> middle Pokemon with its first move, the middle Pokemon will attack its ally to the
+> left with its fourth move, and the third team slot is empty.

+`|/undo`

+> Attempts to cancel the last request so a new one can be made.

 ####Global messages